Why choose Allianz Landlord Insurance?

 - The relevant claims history of your property

 - The likelihood of a claim being made on your policy

 - The value of the insured investment property and/or contents cover (sum insured)

-- Fire Services Levy if they apply to the State or Territory where your home is located.
+- Emergency Services Levies if they apply to the State or Territory where your home is located

 Get a quick Landlord insurance quote today!